TarGz/BlowPipe/README.md

 fix_ease            =   .2;          // ease between pipe to connect them

 /** PIPE **/
-internal_radius     =   6.7;        // do not change fine for standart Nerf arrow // .5 inch ?
+internal_radius     =   6.7;        // do not change fine for standarts Nerf arrow // .5 inch ?
 external_radius     =   9.5;        // radius of the pipe

 /** ENTRANCE  **/